 I’ve already touched on social media and how it’s best not to rely entirely on one third-party platform for your affiliate income.
 However, this doesn’t mean social media shouldn’t play a part in your strategy.

 Concentrate on the social media platforms that are most popular with your target audience and the type of content you want to create.
 If video reviews are your thing, then YouTube and Instagram will be a good fit.
 If you’re targeting professionals, then LinkedIn may work better.

-This is when your affiliate marketing income is going to finally become passive.
-As you can see, there is a lot of work required to create a successful affiliate marketing business.
+This is when your affiliate marketing income will finally become passive.
+As you can see, there’s prior work needed to create a successful affiliate marketing business.
 You might even be wondering, when does the passive part come in?

 Once you’ve developed a relationship with your affiliate partners, you can begin negotiating better deals.
 These are my tips for increasing your commission:

 There’s no limit to how much you can scale your affiliate marketing business.
 The more you outsource, the more time you can free up to work on other income streams and grow your net worth.

 Every business owner reaches a point where they have to decide if they want to become bigger than themselves and their personal capabilities.
 If you do, then it’s time to start outsourcing some of your tasks and creating a team.

 You can hire freelancers to take on various tasks.
 Freelancers can help you with content writing, handling partnerships, administration, accounting, etc., and invoice you when they complete their projects.
 Use platforms like Upwork or Freelancer to find high-quality talent.